 Amendments to the Statutes: Amendments to the Statutes may be proposed by the Council to the members of the Association up to two months prior to a General Assembly.
 The General Assembly has the sole authority to adopt or reject such amendments by a majority of votes cast.

 In anticipation of a General Assembly, members of the Association may convey suggestions regarding Association procedures or amendments to the Statutes to the President or one of the Secretaries-General.

 Dissolution of the Association: The Association must declare itself dissolved if the number of countries represented falls below five.

-The Executive Council of the Association is elected by the General Assembly, which is made up of the members of the Association in attendance, of those absent members who send signed proxies to representatives of their choice, and of those absent members who have voted by electronic ballot according to the procedure established by the Executive Council.
+The Executive Council of the Association is elected by the General Assembly, which is made up of the members of the Association in attendance and absent members who have voted by electronic ballot according to the procedure established by the Executive Council.

 The Executive Council of the ICLA has adopted following by-law designed to clarify the procedure described in article 1 of the statutes of the association relating to the organization of the congress that is held every three or possibly four years:

 “The executive officers of the Association, in consultation with the Executive Council, designate the committee to be charged with organizing the next congress at a time at least three or four years in advance.”